RakhithJK/rnwood-smtp4dev-wiki/Configuration.md

 You can find the configuration file at `<installlocation>\appsettings.json`.
 This file is included in every release and so may be overwritten when you update.
 To avoid this, create a configuration file at `{AppData}/smtp4dev/appsettings.json` (see below) and make your customisations there.

 Version 3.1.2 onwards will automatically reload and apply any edits to the configuration file without restarting.
-For previous versions you will need to restart the app to get the new changes to apply.
+For previous versions, you will need to restart the app to get the new changes to apply.

 ```jsonc
 {